Curriculum

 Hoeft T&M Seminar (BADM/ENG 261)

-Prepare for the program in this optional, sophomore-level seminar.
-Featuring senior executives as guest speakers, the seminar offers insights into industry challenges, career paths, and innovation leadership to provide a meaningful preview of the Hoeft T&M experience.
+This optional 1 credit seminar course features senior executives as guest speakers who offer insights into industry challenges, career paths, and innovation leadership, providing a meaningful preview of the Hoeft T&M experience.
 Though it is not a requirement for application into the T&M Program and is not any indication of acceptance, the seminar provides a preview of the types of content addressed by the T&M program.
 Students may enroll in BADM/ENG 261 in the spring of their freshman year.

 Fall, Junior Year